IntersectMBO/cardano-cli/test-plans/conway-user-stories.md

 - Signing key:
     - Type: "DRepSigningKey_ed25519"
     - Description: "Delegate Representative Signing Key"
-- [ ] The command handles potential errors, such as missing or invalid flags or keys, and provide appropriate error messages indicating the missing or required parameters.
+- [ ] The command handles potential errors, such as missing or invalid flags and provide appropriate error messages indicating the missing or required parameters.
 - [ ] End user documentation should be provided, including a corresponding CLI usage, describing the feature, its purpose, and how to use it, along with the expected types of inputs and outputs.

 ## User Story ID:  CLI.009